Nela-Git/customer-repurchase-mlops/README.md

 *Methodology*
 Used PySpark to process transaction-level retail data, engineered RFM features, tracked experiments with MLflow, and deployed a customer repurchase prediction API using FastAPI.

+*Dataset*
+Online Retail II (UCI Repository)
+The dataset contains every transaction made by a UK-based online retailer between December 2009 and December 2011.
+The company sells giftware and many customers are wholesalers.
+It includes over 1 million transaction records, making it large enough to justify using PySpark.

 ## Tech Stack
 PySpark
     ↓